 What is the Equipment Lease?

-Equipment Lease is a contractual agreement between two parties namely the Lessor ( owner of the asset) and Lessee (user of the asset) wherein the Lessor allows the Lessee to use the asset for a specified period of time in return for periodic payments popularly known as Lease payments.
+In simple words, it is a contractual agreement between two parties, namely the Lessor ( owner of the asset) and Lessee (user of the asset), wherein the Lessor allows the Lessee to use the asset for a specified period in return for periodic payments popularly known as Lease payments.

 Types of Equipment Leases